adityacyan/adobeRound3/README.md

 ## License

-Built for Adobe India Hackathon 2025
+Built for Adobe India Hackathon 2025 by adityacyan , martini , pratyayforDS at NITP till last miniute.